STUDENTS Policy

 Military Dependants

-completed an accredited pre-kindergarten or kindergarten program in another
+who have completed an accredited pre-kindergarten or kindergarten program in

 enrollment of children of military families and will ensure that they are not